 NEPA requires "hard look" consideration of beneficial and adverse effects of each alternative option for major federal government actions.
-The U.S. Supreme Court has called the disclosure of impacts the "key requirement of NEPA," and held that agencies must "consider and disclose the actual environmental effects" of a proposed project in a way that "brings those effects to bear on [the agency's] decisions."4 Courts have repeatedly concluded that an EIS must disclose relevant climate effects.5 Though NEPA does not require a formal cost-benefit analysis,6 agencies' approaches to assessing costs and benefits must be balanced and reasonable.
-Courts have warned agencies that "[e]ven though NEPA does not require a cost-benefit analysis, it was nonetheless arbitrary and capricious to quantify the benefits of [federal action] and then explain that a similar analysis of the costs was impossible when such an analysis was in fact possible."7
+The U.S. Supreme Court has called the disclosure of impacts the "key requirement of NEPA," and held that agencies must "consider and disclose the actual environmental effects" of a proposed project in a way that "brings those effects to bear on [the agency's] decisions."
+Courts have repeatedly concluded that an EIS must disclose relevant climate effects.
+Though NEPA does not require a formal cost-benefit analysis, agencies approaches to assessing costs and benefits must be balanced and reasonable.
+Courts have warned agencies that "[e]ven though NEPA does not require a cost-benefit analysis," an agency cannot selectively monetize benefits in support of its decision while refusing to monetize the costs of its action.

 In High Country Conservation Advocates v.
-Forest Service, the U.S. District Court of Colorado found that it was "arbitrary and capricious to quantify the benefits of the lease modifications and then explain that a similar analysis of the costs was impossible when such an analysis was in fact possible."8 The court explained that the agencies had "weighed several specific economic benefits-coal recovered, payroll, associated purchases of supplies and services, and royalties," but arbitrarily failed to monetized climate costs using the readily available social cost of carbon protocol.9 Similarly, in Montana Environmental Information Center v.
-Office of Surface Mining, the U.S. District Court of Montana followed the lead set by High Country and likewise held an environmental assessment to be arbitrary and capricious because it quantified the benefits of action (such as employment payroll, tax revenue, and royalties) while failing to use the social cost of carbon to quantify the costs.10
+Forest Service, the U.S. District Court of Colorado found that it was "arbitrary and capricious to quantify the benefits of the lease modifications and then explain that a similar analysis of the costs was impossible when such an analysis was in fact possible."
+The court explained that, to support a decision on coal mining activity, the agencies had "weighed several specific economic benefits-coal recovered, payroll, associated purchases of supplies and services, and royalties," but arbitrarily failed to monetized climate costs using the readily available social cost of carbon protocol.
+Similarly, in Montana Environmental Information Center v.
+Office of Surface Mining (MEIC v.
+OSM), the U.S. District Court of Montana followed the lead set by High Country and likewise held an environmental assessment to be arbitrary and capricious because it quantified the benefits of action (such as employment payroll, tax revenue, and royalties) while failing to use the social cost of carbon to quantify the costs.